atalkingegg/LAC/README.md

 Also a shout out to the original GL-117 project, where this code started back in 2005.

-Bob Bosen has joined this effort as a collaborator (11Jun2019)
+Bob Bosen has joined this effort as a collaborator (11Jun2019) Bob Bosen is working to update this with all features up thru LAC Release 7.92

 ################################################################################